Chuckles Bites the Dust

 "Chuckles Bites the Dust" is an episode of the television situation comedy The Mary Tyler Moore Show which first aired on October 25, 1975.
 The episode's plot centers on the WJM-TV staff's reaction to the absurd death of Chuckles the Clown, an often-mentioned but seldom-seen character who starred in an eponymously titled children's show at the station.
-Most of the MJW-TV staff cannot help making jokes about the strange death of a strange person except for Mary, who repeatedly scolds her co-workers for disrespecting the deceased.
-However, during Chuckle's funeral service, Mary begins to giggle uncontrollably, much to her embarrassment.
+Most of the WJM-TV staff cannot help making jokes about the strange death of a strange person except for Mary, who repeatedly scolds her co-workers for disrespecting the deceased.
+However, during Chuckles' funeral service, Mary begins to giggle uncontrollably, much to her embarrassment.
 The celebrant assures her that laughing is the proper response to the life of a clown.

 The episode gained widespread praise and won a Primetime Emmy Award for Outstanding Writing for a Comedy Series.
 It has been singled out as one of the best episodes in television history for how it deals with the weighty subjects of death and grieving in a deeply "human" way.